NatalieCheong/Financial_Systems_LangGraph/README.md

-# Financial Analysis AI Agents with LangGraph
+# Financial Analysis AI Agents with LangSmith

 A comprehensive financial analysis system that uses LangGraph to orchestrate AI agents for stock analysis and automated report generation.
 The system fetches real-time financial data using yfinance, performs technical and fundamental analysis, and generates professional investment reports with workflow visualizations.